bringauto/fleet/doc/SimpleOrder.md

 # Simple Order

-Simple order just add exactly one order to the [Mission].
+Simple order adds exactly one station to the [Mission].

 ## Add simple order